How to dual boot Ubuntu and WinXP using two hard drives?

 #hiddenmenu

 This step is optional.
 The default Timeout is 3 but I changed it to 10.
-You can set any numbers you want.
+You

 Boot your PC and you will see, Microsoft Windows XP at the top line in the list.
 Below the line you will Ubuntu kernel.
 Choose your selection to proceed the boot process.